top of page

 Apprenticeship

-OUR VISION
+OUR VISION —

 We believe that education, employment and social engagement play vital roles in generating positive social impact.
 While available to most citizens of Switzerland, these opportunities are often limited to people with refugee backgrounds.
 Our aim is to change that.

-OUR MISSION
+OUR MISSION —

-Our mission is to facilitate the integration and social inclusion of people with refugee backgrounds into Swiss society through education and work experience.
+Our mission is to facilitate integration and social inclusion of people with refugee backgrounds into Swiss society through education and work experience.
 We do that by providing a holistic training program and a variety of social community activities centred around sustainable craft and textiles.

 Our Board